7rulnik/micro-analytics-cli/README.md

 (there is currently no frontend to display pretty graphs, feel free to build one yourself!)

+## Demo

+We have a demo instance on [demo.micro-analytics.io](https://demo.micro-analytics.io/visited) automatically deploys the master branch from this repository.
+Feel free to use it to test your clients.

 ## Setup

 Running your own `micro-analytics` is just two tiny commands away: